jpgoldberg/toy-crypto-math/docs/source/ec.rst

 I wrote this for the sole purposes of

-1. Providing a working context to illustrate the double-and-add algorithm in the :py:meth:`~toy_crypto.ec.Curve.scaler_multiply` method.
+1. Providing a working context to illustrate the double-and-add algorithm in the :py:meth:`Point.scaler_multiply` method.
 2. Doing calculations over floats that I could use for diagrams.

 And I have since removed the code for (2).